About Strange Fire

 Jess T. Dugan is an artist whose work explores issues of gender, sexuality, identity, and community.
-She has been photographing within LGBTQ communities for the past decade and is deeply committed to the transformative power of photographic portraiture.
+Dugan holds an MFA in Photography from Columbia College Chicago, a Master of Liberal Arts in Museum Studies from Harvard University, and a BFA in Photography from the Massachusetts College of Art and Design.
 Her work is regularly exhibited internationally and is in the permanent collections of several major museums.

 Rafael Soldi is a Peruvian-born, Seattle-based photographer and curator.
 He holds a BFA in Photography & Curatorial Studies from the Maryland Institute College of Art.
 He has exhibited internationally at the Frye Art Museum, American University Museum, Griffin Museum of Photography, Greg Kucera Gallery, Connersmith, PCNW, and Vertice Galeria, among others.
-He is a 2012 Magenta Foundation Flash Forward Award Winner, 2014 Puffin Foundation grant recipient, and 2016 GAP Grant and smART Ventures grants recipient.
+He is a Magenta Foundation Flash Forward Award Winner, and recipient of Puffin Foundation grant (2014), GAP Grant (2016), smART Ventures grant (2016), and 4Culture Artist Projects grant (2017).
 His work is in the permanent collections of the Tacoma Art Museum, Frye Art Museum, and the King County Public Art Collection.
 He has been published in PDN, Dwell, Hello Mr, and Metropolis, among others.
 Rafael curated Here and Now: Queer Geographies in Contemporary Photography at the Silver Eye Center for Photography in Pittsburgh and Stonewall National Museum and Archives.

 Brian Pfister is an artist and curator studying at the Milwaukee Institute of Art & Design (MIAD).
 His art practice explores topics of social practice and personal identity in the form of photography, installation, and performance.
 He is currently co-leading Swim Team, a curatorial collective creating a platform for emerging artists throughout Milwaukee in galleries, museums, and alternative spaces.
 He is also a co-founder of ISO Photography Club at MIAD, expanding the photographic education outside of the classroom via lectures, workshops, field trips, and exhibitions.